-Background: Med-QUEST Division (MQD) formally released a revised QI and CCS reporting package in July 2021 and subsequently provided technical assistance to QI and CCS Health Plans to implement the new managed care reporting requirements.
-In July 2022, MQD hired a contractor to assist with improving data quality for the purposes of moving reports into production.
+Med-QUEST Division (MQD) formally released a revised Quest Integration (QI) and Community Care Services (CCS) reporting package in July 2021 and subsequently provided technical assistance to QI and CCS Health Plans to implement the new managed care reporting requirements.
+In July 2022, MQD hired a contractor to assist with improving data quality for the purpose of moving reports into production.
 Through a series of efforts including presentations, group-based technical assistance, questions and answers, and individualized assistance, MQD has worked with QI and CCS Health Plans to transition reports from "pilot" into "production."
-To be effective, MQD has worked with its contractor to distribute reports into waves, to provide intensive support on reports by wave to enable MQD to move reports into "production," and keep QI and CCS Health Plans informed on reports that MQD intends to move into production imminently.
+To be effective, MQD has collaborated with its contractor to distribute reports into waves, to provide intensive support on reports by wave to enable MQD to move reports into "production," and keep QI and CCS Health Plans informed on reports that MQD intends to move into production imminently.